llvm/circt/docs/Dialects/FIRRTL/RationaleFIRRTL.md

 read from, but not written to.
 A value with `duplex` flow may be read from or written to.

-For FIRRTL connects or partial connect statements, it follows that the left-hand-side must be `sink` or `duplex` and the right-hand-side must be `source`, `duplex`, or a port/instance `sink`.
+For FIRRTL connect statements, it follows that the left-hand-side must be `sink` or `duplex` and the right-hand-side must be `source`, `duplex`, or a port/instance `sink`.

 Flow is _not_ represented as a first-class type in CIRCT.
 We instead provide utilities for computing flow when needed, e.g., for connect statement